Skip Navigation

 Return to main MCHbest page >>

 Overview.
-Some interventions used a combination of strategies to connect children and families to health insurance and overcome enrollment barriers.
+Some interventions used a combination of strategies to connect children and families to health insurance and overcome enrollment challenges.
 In one study, a registered nurse, also known as a health navigator, supports parents by teaching team how to work with health care professionals.
 The main components of this study are care management + education and parent engagement + collaborative partnerships.[1]
 In another study, child benefit advisors work directly with parents of children in the Early Intervention Program to facilitate enrollment and renewal of coverage.
 The 3 key components of this study are educational messaging + data from program databases + individual counseling using program staff.[2]

 Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
-(Read more about understanding evidence ratings).

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):